akka/akka/akka-docs/rst/scala/logging.rst

       log-config-on-start = on
     }

-If you want very detailed logging of all user-level messages that are processed by Actors that use akka.event.LoggingReceive:
+If you want very detailed logging of user-level messages then wrap your actors' behaviors with ``akka.event.LoggingReceive`` and enable the ``receive`` option:

 .. code-block:: ruby